bkw777/NODE_DATAPAC/README.md

 ### Model 100
 This "102/200" version actually works on Model 100 also.
 It needs an adapter cable, but the cable is simple.
 It's just a "wire-to-board" IDC-DIP-40 crimp-on DIP connector and a standard 2x20 female IDC connector, both crimped on to a 40-pin ribbon cable about 8 inches long.
 The Model 100 part of this [3-part cable for the Disk/Video Interface](http://tandy.wiki/Disk/Video_Interface:_Cable) is exactly the same thing.

+## Theory of Operation
+I am still piecing this together.
+This is only my hazy guess at how it works so far:

+U1-U3 form a 0-1023 counter, setting local sram address bits I have tentatively named A0-A9.
+We'll call this the byte counter.

+U6 sets local sram address bits A10-A17 from the bus AD0-AD7, and latches that setting, ignoring the bus except when triggered to set a new address.

+BUS_A8, BUS_A9, Y0, and /A from the bus combine to produce two signals which I am tentatively calling /BLOCK and /BYTE.

+Each time /BYTE is pulsed:

+* The byte counter is advanced by 1 (A0-A9 are changed to the new address).

+* All sram are disabled during the transition.

+Each time /BLOCK is pulsed low and then back up, it does 2 things:

+* U6 updates A10-A17 from bus AD0-AD7.
+5 of those bits are used directly as A10-A14 going to all SRAM chips, and 3 A15-A17 are used indirectly to activate only 1 of the 8 chips.
+The end result is the same as the same 8 address lines going to a single larger chip.
+The rest of the time while /BLOCK is not low (or not transitioning from low to high) the local address lines are held latched in the last set state.
+They don't change with bus changes except when /BLOCK pulses low.

+* The byte counter is reset to 0.

+So the device appears to operate in 1k blocks, where the host computer gives 1 of 256 possible "block-start" addresses, then reads up to 1024 bytes, one at a time.
+Each time the host reads a byte, the counter advances itself and the next read will get the next byte.
+So the host does not set the address for each byte like with normal direct ram.
+The device is actually acting a bit like a disk even though it has no brains or firmware, in that the host sets a starting address and then reads a stream of bytes.

+I do not yet know how the host computer side of the process works.